USPS® Address Verification | Free Tools and Best Options

 To keep track of these changes, the USPS has a system called LACS to track these changes.

-LACS (Locatable Address Conversion System) is a secure dataset of rural-style addresses converted to city-style addresses that primarily arise from implementing the e911 system.
+LACS (Locatable Address Conversion System) is a secure dataset of rural-style addresses converted to city-style addresses, primarily arising from implementing the e911 system.
 It also contains existing renamed or renumbered city-style addresses.

 LACSLink® exists as the link between USPS address tools to check addresses against the LACS dataset.